Githenduka-carolyne/teach2give-interview_preparation/system-design_overview/README.md

 For further prepare for the system design interview, you can visit the following pages and get to learn more.
-    •	<a href = https://levelup.gitconnected.com/system-design-interview-survival-guide-2023-preparation-strategies-and-practical-tips-ba9314e6b9e3 target =_blank >The Complete Guide to Ace the System Design Interview </a>
+    •	<a href = https://levelup.gitconnected.com/system-design-interview-survival-guide-2023-preparation-strategies-and-practical-tips-ba9314e6b9e3 target ="_blank" >The Complete Guide to Ace the System Design Interview </a>
-    •	<a href = https://www.designgurus.io/blog/complete-guide-sys-design target =_blank >Ace Your System Design Interview with 7 Must-Read Papers in 2024</a>
+    •	<a href = https://www.designgurus.io/blog/complete-guide-sys-design target ="_blank" >Ace Your System Design Interview with 7 Must-Read Papers in 2024</a>
-    •	<a href =https://www.designgurus.io/blog/sys-design-papers target =_blank >System Design Interview Survival Guide (2024): Preparation   Strategies and Practical Tips</a>
+    •	<a href =https://www.designgurus.io/blog/sys-design-papers target ="_blank" >System Design Interview Survival Guide (2024): Preparation   Strategies and Practical Tips</a>